SAP/styleguides/clean-abap/CleanABAP.md

 Developers spend most time _reading_ code.
 Actually _writing_ code takes up a way smaller portion of the day.

-As a consequence, you should optimize your code formatting for reading, not for writing.
+As a consequence, you should optimize your code formatting for reading and debugging, not for writing.

 For example, you should prefer